 Intelligent systems are not just employed where people live and work, but the surrounding infrastructure too.
-One example of this are parking spaces in and around the building, where there is lots of potential to make things smart.
+One example of this is parking spaces in and around the building, where there is lots of potentials to make things smart.

 Cameras and sensors can detect what parking spots are free and send this information to commuters, reducing extra laps and unnecessary fuel consumption.
 Ideally, this information is shared between multiple systems, so that workers also get parking spot data from public streets.
 Other possibilities include: Allowing visitors to reserve parking spaces in advance or automatic online payment systems for frequent users.